Celebrate Dad with these creative Father’s Day ideas

 Rent his favorite car

 Has your dad always dreamed of driving a Ferrari?
 Or maybe a Lamborghini?
-Fulfill his fantasy and rent his dream car for a couple hours and take a spin together.
+Fulfill his fantasy by renting his dream car for a couple hours and taking a spin together.
 Talk about what kind of car you’d design if you had unlimited funds—or maybe plan an EV road trip in a scenic spot like the California coast for next year’s Father’s Day activities!

 Go on a bike ride